Eating calcium-rich food is essential for bone health. But not all sources of calcium are equal.

 Fortified alternatives are a good option.
 But read the labels carefully.
 Not all have added calcium.

 Getting enough calcium from natural plant sources is certainly possible.
-But to absorb enough calcium you should aim to eat significantly more than the normal UK daily recommendations.
+But to absorb enough calcium you should aim to eat significantly more than the normal 5-a-day UK recommendations.
+It’s a commitment to eating high quantities of low-energy plant foods.
+A lot more than most of us are willing to eat.
+Especially children.

 There’s no right or wrong choice.
 You have to decide what works for you and your family.
 And I hope this article has helped you understand your options.